tulioFcastro/decorado/README.md

 # Decorado

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10 and developed with node version 8.11.1 and npm version 6.0.1.
+## Installing dependencies
+Run `npm install` to install project dependencies

 ## Development server